tremor-rs/tremor-www/community/development/index.md

 # Contributing to Tremor

-Thank you for your interest in contributing to the Tremor project!
+Thanks for your interest in contributing to the Tremor project!!

 There are many ways to contribute, and we appreciate all of them.

-We have tried to list some task or activity based on differnt types of contributios, no matter if you are a user, a developper, a writer or designer.
+We have tried to list some tasks or activities based on different types of contributions, irrespective of if you are a user, a developer, a writer, or a designer.

-First of all, we would like to thank you for spending time on the project and contemplating contributing!
-If you need any guidance or support making your contribution; our community is ready to assist and can be reached directly via our [chat](https://chat.tremor.rs) or through our issue tracking system.
+We would like to thank you for spending time on the project and contemplating contributing!
+If you need any guidance or support making your contribution, our community is ready to assist you and can be reached directly via our [chat](https://chat.tremor.rs) or through our issue tracking-system.

-## Contributing as a user
+## Contributing as a User

-As a user, evne without writing code there are a number of ways to contribute to tremor.
+As a user, even without writing code there are a number of ways to contribute to tremor.

 ### Feature Requests

-To request a change to the way that Tremor works, or a addition to what it is capable, please file an [Enhancement request](https://github.com/tremor-rs/tremor-runtime/issues/new?&labels=enhancement&template=enhancement_request.md).
+Please file an [Enhancement request](https://github.com/tremor-rs/tremor-runtime/issues/new?&labels=enhancement&template=enhancement_request.md) to request a change to the way that Tremor works, or an addition to what it is capable of.
 Depending on the size, complexity or impact you may be asked to provide a [RFC](/rfc) for the request.

 ### Bug Reports